ciorevetro/MiceWine-Application-ToppVino/README.md

 ### Controller Support

-MiceWine Supports Up To 4 Physical Controllers.
+TOPOVINO Supports Up To 4 Physical Controllers.
 With XInput and DInput Automatic Mapping.

 Any Xbox Like Controller May Works.